Oh, my goodness! You’ve made that one small-but-significant step to change your life by embarking on Life’s Battle Plan. Welcome! 🙌🏻 🥳 🍻

 Aside from dedication to a schedule and determination to be honest with yourself, all you need is a notebook or journal and a pencil for the drafting process.

-I’ll soon be releasing the second edition of Life’s Battle Plan as a fillable PDF workbook.
-That way, you could do the work with or without the email course.
+Life’s Battle Plan is now available in the Shop as a fillable PDF workbook.
+That way, you could do the work with or without this email course.
 You might consider transcribing your results for future reviews and revisions on a computer.

 Once again, welcome.
 I’m glad to have you here, and I hope I can help you make quick work of creating a life vision and a set of milestones and projects to achieve it – and send you on your way with clarity, confidence, and good faith.